lucasmerlin/hello_egui/README.md

 ## Example app
 An example using most of the crates is available [here](https://lucasmerlin.github.io/hello_egui/).
 Source code in [fancy-example](fancy-example).

+## **hello_egui**, this crate
+A collection of reexports for the other crates, if you want to use all or most of them.
+You can toggle individual features to only include the crates you need.
+By default, all crates are included.
+Only includes crates that have been released on [crates.io](https://crates.io/).

 ## **Mature** Crates
 - [egui_dnd](crates/egui_dnd)